-Several amendments and interpretations apply for the first time in 2022, but do not have an impact on the Group's consolidated financial statements.
+Several amendments and interpretations are in effective for the current year, but do not have a material impact on the Group's consolidated financial statements.

-The new and amended standards and interpretations are effective for annual periods beginning on or after 1 January 2022, unless otherwise stated.
 The Group has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.